ajhollid/super-simple-scheduler/README.md

 - Requires MongoDB instance
 - Additional dependency (Mongoose)

-**Note:** The MongoDB store connects to `mongodb://localhost:27017/uptime_db` by default.
-You can modify the connection URI in the source code.
+**Note:** You must provide a `dbUri` when using the MongoDB store.
+The connection URI should point to your MongoDB instance and include the database name.

 ### Redis Store (Planned)